abednarz210/Machine_Learning_Unsupervised/README.md

 ## Recommendation

-We can observe the shape of the elbow curve at 4, according to the model our K value is orthe  optimal number of cluster is 4.
+We can observe the shape of the elbow curve at 4, according to the model our K value optimal number of clusters is 4.